linuxkit/linuxkit/projects/okernel/README.md

 `make kvmod` or `make KERNEL=NNNNNNNN kvmod` where "NNNNNNNN" is the release string corresponding to a kernel version, will build the kernel vulnerability emulation kernel module for that kernel, useful for testing.

+## Enabling NR-mode protections in LinuxKit
+By default, okernel will treat processes like any standard Linux kernel, i.e. no R-mode/NR-mode split is applied when processes are created.
+This is by design to assist development and enable coexistence of normal and protected processes in the same environment.
+A consequence of that is that processes must be explicitly launched in NR-mode.

+In early versions of LinuxKit we provided a lightly-modified version of the default 'init' container to ensure runc launched in NR-mode and by extension all its children processes/containers got instantiated in NR-mode as well.

+Recent changes to how LinuxKit implements init made this approach obsolete.
+We are in the process of developing an alternative (and hopefully more elegant) way to launch containers in NR-mode (Aug 2017).

+Note that because okernel utilizes the processor's VMX facilities, okernel LinuxKit images with full NR-mode operation can only be run in baremetal environments.
+If no processes are switched to NR-mode, okernel will boot and operate normally inside a VM, however in this scenario it offers no benefits compared to a standard Linux kernel.
+We are investigating nested virtualization support to enable running okernel inside VMs.

 # Limitations and Caveats